masterkram/bytehub/docs/StudyNotes/Module1/IntroductionToCS/OS&CN/CN.md

 B-->router1;
 ```

-Packet queuing and loss: if arrival rate (in bps) to link exceeds
+If the arrival rate (in bps) to a link exceeds the
 transmission rate (bps) of link for some period of time:
-• packets will queue, waiting to be transmitted on output link
++ packets will queue, waiting to be transmitted on output link
-• packets can be dropped (lost) if memory (buffer) in router fills up
++ packets can be dropped (lost) if memory (buffer) in router fills up

 #### Circuit switching - Alternatice to packet switching
 *end-end resources allocated to, reserved for “call” between source and destination*